daquioag/team-SAL/docs/configuration.md

 8. Click the “Clone” button, and congratulations!
 You just successfully cloned your first project!

    ![new_vcs_5](../assets/images/new_project_img/new_vcs_5.png)

+## Conclusion

+Now that you have learned to create a new local or cloned project, you will be able to start programming!

+For the next steps, try looking for a public project on GitHub and clone it!
+Cloning existing projects is a great way to learn new technologies and reverse engineer how other programmers have created their applications.

 <!-- Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.
 {: .fs-6 .fw-300 }